sulekaptan/MarvelApp/README.md

 * The HomeView displays various Marvel content categories.
 Each category shows a name and image, which is loaded using `AsyncImage`.
 * This screen lists characters with pagination, utilizing AsyncImage to load character images.
 * Handles user login and registration through `Firebase Authentication`.
-* Basic configuration to fetch data from the `Marvel API.
+* Basic configuration to fetch data from the `Marvel API`.

 ## Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture pattern.